Last updated December, 2016.

 note - we elaborate on how to become aware of these filters and constructs in other articles; you can find an index of our writing here.

-Which brings us full circle to the original question: "What type do I focus on?"
+This brings us full circle to the original question: "What type do meditation do I focus on?"

 My answer is simple: there is only one type.
 That one type involves cultivating awareness, and learning to notice your compulsive mind and mental noise without getting caught up in it.